The belt squat is a squat accessory exercise that reduces the level of spinal loading and compression compared with a traditional barbell back squat.

 - Bring your hips below parallel without bouncing or losing tension in your quads

-- To initiate the upward phase think about ‘pushing the floor away’ and driving as fast as you can
+- To initiate the upward phase, think about โpushing the floor awayโ and driving as fast as you canย

 - Avoid letting your chest collapse forward as you begin your ascent